 - Gainaxing: Every female character.

-- Gonk: Most of the characters are this,
+- Gonk: Most of the characters' designs can cross into this.

 - Grossout Show: Three minutes into the pilot, you see Phil masturbating.
 Two minutes after that?
 Horat throwing poop everywhere in an airplane.
 It's that kind of show.

 - Intentionally Awkward Title: Just try explaining to people what The Nutshack is without absolutely killing the conversation.

 - Jerkass: Most of the characters are pretty unpleasant people, with the only characters that could be construed as "nice" being Jack and Chita, and even they have their moments of being just as bad as everyone else (although in Jack's defense, his jerkass moments come moreso from Phil's poor influence on him).

 - Leitmotif: Dwayne has one (which you might recognize as the theme to You Know Whats Bullshit) which plays every single time he's on the screen.

 - Limited Animation: A very painfully obvious example.

 - Luke, You Are My Father: In "Slasher," it's revealed that Jack gave birth after taking a bunch of super-fertility pills, and raised the resulting evil version of himself because, as he admits, it looked like him, and he couldn't help but raise it like his own.

 - Ms. Fanservice: Chita is deliberately designed for this trope, particularly her rack that seems to bounce with every sway.
 The directors admit they designed her with every trait they like in a woman.

 - Nipple and Dimed: Played with in "Got Surgery?" when Chita sees Jack post-op.
 Her nipples are visibly erect, and the only thing keeping the scene from being too explicit it the fact that she's wearing a shirt.Horat: [...]
 Jiminy Crickets!
 Cover up those pencil erasers, woman!